Nikos Chouchoumis

-Nikos Chouchoumis (alternate spellings: Nikolaos, Houhoumis) (Νίκος Χουχούμης; (born May 1, 1996) is a Greek professional basketball player for Charilaos Trikoupis of the Greek A2 Basket League.
+Nikos Chouchoumis (alternate spellings: Nikolaos, Houhoumis) (Νίκος Χουχούμης; (born May 1, 1996) is a Greek professional basketball player for Artland Dragons of the Pro A German League.
 He is a 1.86 m. tall combo guard.

 Professional career

 Chouchoumis made his professional debut with Panelefsiniakos against Panathinaikos where his team lost 74-35.
 In 2014 he signed with Aries Trikala In 2016 he signed with B League Cretan club Ergotelis On November 12, after failing to find a contract in the NBA G League, Chouchoumis joined Kavala.

+On July 19, 2023, he joined Mykonos of the Greek A2 Basket League.
+On January 4, 2024, he left Mykonos and joined Artland Dragons of the ProA.